Living Well With Chronic Fatigue

 Nutrition

 Clean nutrition can be very helpful to a life with fatigue.
-From experience avoid refined sugar, processed and junk foods as these can worsen fatigue.
+From experience I recommend avoiding refined sugar, processed and junk foods as these can worsen fatigue.
 Fill your diet with organic fresh vegetables, fruit, dairy, meat and fish.
+I tend to avoid wheat products, night shade vegetables, grains and pulses as these make fatigue much worse.
+I follow a paleo diet 90% of the time and find it really helpful.
 Whatever your dietary requirements, there are healthy choices you can make that don't over-tax the systems in the body.
+Try out an elimination programme, by removing certain products bit by bit to see what works for you.
+Or seek the services of a naturopath doctor or nutritionist.

 Nourishing Hobbies